ioccc-src/winner/next/guidelines.md

 * <p class="leftbar">Reading `prog.c`, the C source and reviewing the `remarks.md` information</p>
 * <p class="leftbar">Briefly looking at any supplied data files</p>
-* Passing the source thru the C pre-processor
-    Skipping over any `#include`d files
+* Passing the source thru the C pre-processor skipping over any `#include`d files
 * Performing a number of C beautify/cleanup edits on the source
-* Passing the beautified source thru the C pre-processor Skipping over any `#include`d files
+* Passing the beautified source thru the C pre-processor skipping over any `#include`d files
 * Compiling/building the source
 * Running the program
 * Doing other things that only [IOCCC judges](../judges.html) know about :-)